podhmo/prestring/README.rst

    [F]	create	dst/projects/y.txt
    [F]	create	dst/projects/z.py

-On rerun, no messages are shown.
-And rerun with `VERBOSE=1` var env, more verbose output is shown.
+On rerun, no message is displayed.
+And rerun with `VERBOSE=1` var env to see more detailed output.

 .. code-block:: console